 Nausea does not just happen in the morning — many women feel nauseated all day or into the evening.

-Feeling nauseated for no apparent reason, especially when combined with other symptoms, may be a sign that a person should take a pregnancy test.
+If a woman feels nauseous for no apparent reason, especially when there are other signs of pregnancy, it may be a good idea to take a pregnancy test.

-Fatigue is a common symptom of early pregnancy if there are no other likely causes, such as stress or lack of sleep.
-It may be difficult for a person to make it through the day without a nap or the opportunity to rest.
+Fatigue is a common symptom of early pregnancy.
+There may be no other likely causes, such as stress or a lack of sleep.
+It may be difficult for a pregnant woman to make it through the day without a nap or the opportunity to rest.

 Fatigue during early pregnancy is usually due to changes in the hormone progesterone.